Margaret Avenue Senior Public School

 In fulfilling the mission at Margaret Avenue Public School we believe:

-- That all students can achieve personal excellence through active participation in all programming, a wide variety of quality opportunities and appropriate supports for all students
+- that all students can achieve personal excellence through active participation in all programming, a wide variety of quality opportunities and appropriate supports for all students; and

 We are committed to the Waterloo Region District School Board’s core values of learning, caring and connecting.
 We are also committed to the ongoing process of developing character through modeling, teaching and inspiring our entire community.
-The character attributes that will lead us to achieving excellence are:
+The character attributes that will lead us to achieving excellence are always showing our MAVERICK pride: Mindfulness, Accountability, Vision, Empathy, Resilience, Integrity, Collaboration, and Kindness.

 Margaret Avenue was built in 1894 becoming the fourth public school in the city of Berlin.
 Built at a cost of $6000.00, the four classroom school was at capacity by the end of the 1896 school year.
 By 1903, further accommodation was needed in this quickly growing section of the city, so four more rooms were added to the original 4 room building thereby doubling the capacity of Margaret Avenue Public School.